macroxue/2048-ai/README.md

 This is a strong AI for the popular game 2048.
 It reaches the 65536 tile 3% of the time, of course, without undos.
 To my knowledge, this is the first AI that "easily" reaches the 65536 tile.
-Previously [1] reported 1 out of 10,000 attempts.
+Previously [1] reported 1 out of 10,000 attempts and [3], a follow-up to [1] by the same team, reported 0.02%.

 Below is a screenshot with [2048 clone](https://github.com/macroxue/2048-clone) when the AI was about to build a 32768 tile next to the 65536 tile but died